 - Credit card – You can qualify for some credit cards even with a bad credit score.
 There are credit card companies that allow for 650 credit scores or even below.
 Be sure to read the terms and conditions, the APR, and any other terms of the credit card.
 Compared to a payday loan or higher APR products, a credit card will tend to have a cheaper APR.

 - Cash advance, check advance, and other short-term loans – These names actually all refer to payday loans and short-term loan products like payday loans.
-The APRs tend to be higher than other options but lenders are less restrictive on your credit and can usually fund money in one business day or even as fast as a few minutes.
+The APRs tend to be higher than other options but lenders are less restrictive on your credit and can usually fund money in one business day (ie. same day loans) or even as fast as a few minutes.

 Benefits and Risks of a Signature Loan with No Credit Check